Chithirayil Nilachoru

 Chithirayil Nilachoru is a 2013 Indian Tamil-language drama film written and directed by R. Sundarrajan.
 The film stars Prakash Nath, Vasundhara Kashyap and Sara Arjun, with Ashok Sundarrajan and Ganja Karuppu playing other pivotal characters.
 It was released on 18 October 2013.

 Plot

 Gauri gets into a quarrel with an auto rickshaw driver for disrupting the purpose of her visit.
 She falls for him, just when she wants to wreck his life in return.

 Production

 R. Sundarrajan, a prominent director in the 1980s, chose to make a comeback into direction with the film after 12 years.
-The film also marked the comeback of child actress Sara Arjun, who had received critical acclaim for her performance in Deiva Thirumagal (2011).
-She earned up to ₹1 lakh per day for her role in the film.
-Sundarrajan's son Ashok, also made his debut as an actor with the project.
+Child actress Sara Arjun earned up to ₹1 lakh per day for her role in the film.
+Sundarrajan's son Ashok made his debut as an actor with the project.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.